ricsanfre/docker-helm-kubectl/README.md

-# Alpine Docker Image with  kubectl and helm
+# Debian Docker Image with  kubectl and helm

 helm and kubectl binaries within a docker image supporting multiarchitecture AMD64 and ARM64.